From Fungal Acne/Folliculitis to Clear Skin (with Pictures)

 It’s absolutely draining mentally to know that your skin is about to go through a horrendous experience, and not to be able to do anything to stop it and having no idea WHY it’s happening.

-The solution that finally cleared my fungal folliculitis
+The solution that finally began clearing my fungal folliculitis

-There is an upside to all this.
-After trying every other avenue, and noticing that my skin got worse after taking antibiotics, I gave what seemed like a crazy idea a try.
+After trying every other avenue, and unable to stand the itch and frustration, I gave what seemed like a crazy idea a try.

-That’s right – I really used a Clotrimazole cream (Canesten) designed for athletes foot, ringworm, thrush (ew) etc. and popped it on twice a day in place of moisturiser.
+That’s right – I really used a Clotrimazole cream (specifically Canesten) designed for athletes foot, ringworm, thrush (ew) etc. and popped it on twice a day in place of moisturiser.

 I waited it out until I had one more bad flare up a couple of weeks later that the cream didn’t touch.
 That finally pushed me over the end and I rushed to a doctor during the worst of it, who took one look at my skin and started listening to me and taking me seriously.

-After speaking about taking antibiotics in the past and the minor success of the antifungal cream, she and I decided to give oral antifungals a try.
+I told my GP everything: about all my symptoms, showing her my photos and logs, and speaking about taking antibiotics in the past that made it worse, and the minor success of the antifungal cream.
+I’m so grateful for her open mind and willingness to listen.
+She and I together decided to give oral antifungals a try.
 Specifically, Fluconazole 50mg capsules taken once a day for two weeks.

 Within days, my skin looked already better than it had pretty much ever looked since I was 13.